 Obtain other evidence and opinions: Because a disability insurance claim essentially turns on the impact of a back injury on your functional capacity, information provided by those who know you best also can be effective evidence.
 Family, friends, co-workers, and colleagues see and interact with you on a regular basis, so they can provide a compelling picture of your physical limitations and the mental health-related impact of your spinal problem.

 Ensure Documentation of Physical/Mental Limitations: Claimants should request that their treating doctor and/or specialist evaluate their functional limitations with a Residual Functions Capacity form or a narrative report.
 Limitations involving sitting, stooping, carrying, bending, walking and standing should be noted on the report.
 Additionally, secondary limitations should be reported, such as difficulty concentrating or fatigue.
 These secondary symptoms are especially important if your doctor expects that you might need to miss work often or that you will need periodic rest periods during the day.
-If your doctor puts forth reasonable effort in documenting these limitations, these details can strengthen a long-term disability claim.
+If your doctor puts forth reasonable effort in documenting these limitations, these details can strengthen a long-term disability insurance claim.

-Seek Experienced Long-Term Disability Claims Attorney: While private carriers often are cooperative in providing temporary benefits under a long-term disability insurance policy, this initial cooperation often disappears before an award of long-term disability benefits.
+Seek Experienced Long-Term Disability Insurance Claims Attorney: While private carriers often are cooperative in providing temporary benefits under a long-term disability insurance policy, this initial cooperation often disappears before an award of long-term disability insurance benefits.
 Whether you are initially denied temporary benefits or you suddenly have your benefits terminated, an experienced disability insurance claims attorney can guide you through the minefield of insurance company hurdles and traps.
-Our law firm protects the contractual and legal rights of our clients while pursuing the full measure of benefits under a policy.
+Our law firm protects the contractual and legal rights of our clients while pursuing the full measure of benefits under an insurance policy.